 These vegan mini meatloaf cups–low in calories and made with wholesome ingredients–are a delicious addition to any weeknight OR fancy holiday meal.

-They’re the perfect meatless option—with no tofu or fake meat products—to serve for the holidays, because they go so well with all of the other dishes traditionally served at a holiday feast.
+They’re the perfect meatless option—with no tofu or fake meat products—to make for the holidays, because they go so well with all of the other dishes traditionally served at a holiday feast.
 Mashed sweet potatoes, homemade cranberry sauce, green bean casserole… and especially the gravy!

 At just 55 calories each, they’re also great if you’re counting calories.